oraclechinaappdev/CloudNative_Mobile/Java Apps/101-JavaAppsLab.md

 #### About the Exercise Today ####

-In this exercise, we will use Developer Cloud Service for:
+In this exercise, we will
-+ the creation of a new project for the loyalty management Git reppository we prepared for you.
++ create a new Developer Cloud Service Project for the Loyalty Management System
++ create a new Developer Cloud Service Git Repository to store the Loyalty Management Java Application Source Code
-+ the cloning of loyalty managment Git repository with source code stored within the Developer Cloud Service that is based on an existing repository
++ clone an external Git repository, which is stored in Github, to the Developer Cloud Service Git Repository create above.
-So, you can get an idea of how you can easily distribute a base code for extension and furthur uses.
+So we will get an idea of how we can easily re-use a base code for extension and further uses.

 ### Prerequisites ###